When you’re spearfishing, shallow water blackout is a real risk.

 How to prevent shallow water blackout

-Shallow water blackout prevention tip #1: Do not use hyperventilation
+Shallow water blackout prevention tip #1: Do not hyperventilate before a dive

 It seems logical, right?
 You want to last longer underwater so you take a series of quick, rapid breaths before you dive, “filling” your lungs with oxygen.
 Right?
 Wrong.